Thinking of solo travel but not sure where to start? START HERE!

 Hitchhikers Handbook has more detailed information about hitchhiking blogs, and Hitchlog has up-to-date field reports.

 To read even more widely about hitchhikers and their adventures, try Travel With A Road Dog, about a 20-year-old who took off for four years around North America with her dog.
-For an inspirational story, read this interview with Russian hitchhiker Natalia Kislitskaya in TravelStyleSexFoodLife.
+A Girl and her Thumb also has tales of her hitchhiking adventures.

-If you're looking for someone to hitch with, you can post in the Travel Buddies section of the Lonely Planet travel forum .
+If you’re looking for someone to hitch with, you can post in the Travel Buddies section of the Lonely Planet travel forum.

 I've come across all sorts of information in my research.
 While some of these posts, blogs or interviews may be several years old, they still serve to portray the life of a female hitchhiker: Alyssa at Open Destination has wonderful hitchhiking resources; An Aimless Hitchhiker has a different approach; Toby Israel is interviewed by Salon.com about her adventures; Iris is Dutch and in Mind of a Hitchhiker, she records her "no-budget" travels.

-And if you're still on the fence about whether to give hitchhiking a try, have a look at these statistics.
-There aren't many numbers around, and most of those who clamor danger when it comes to hitching are people who haven't tried it themselves.
+And if you’re still on the fence about whether to give hitchhiking a try, have a look at these statistics.
+There aren’t many numbers around, and most of those who clamor about danger when it comes to hitching are people who haven’t tried it themselves.
 The far greater danger, it would seem, is a car accident.